Snoopy Flying Ace: Reception

 Snoopy Flying Ace received "favorable" reviews according to video game review aggregator Metacritic.
-It also received an Editor's Choice award from IGN's Arthur Gies, who called it "both the best dogfighting game of this console generation and one of the most exciting multiplayer titles to come out this year."
+It also received an Editor's Choice award from IGNs Arthur Gies, who called it "both the best dogfighting game of this console generation and one of the most exciting multiplayer titles to come out this year."
 As of August 2010, Snoopy Flying Ace has sold over 84,000 copies and as of year-end 2010, the game has sold over 110,000 copies.
 2011 sales exceeded 122,000 units.
 Several reviewers stated that the game's price was a great value.

 Critics gave universally positive remarks in regards to gameplay.
 Eduardo Reboucas of Game Revolution said the game was "extremely easy to pick up", and added "Weapons are also varied and offer plenty of combinations for a lot of different tactics."
-Eurogamer's Kristan Reed echoed his remarks and stated that "simplified objectives and stripped-down controls to make it instantly accessible to everyone."
+Eurogamers Kristan Reed echoed his remarks and stated that "simplified objectives and stripped-down controls to make it instantly accessible to everyone."
 Joe Donato of GameZone praised the dogfights and added "combat is a thrill."
-1UP.com's Chris Pereira also agreed and stated "it's a more accessible, trimmed-down version of Crimson Skies at a bargain price."
+1UP.coms Chris Pereira also agreed and stated "it's a more accessible, trimmed-down version of Crimson Skies at a bargain price."
 He was critical of the single player AI, however, and added "enemies evade your attacks so frequently that it feels like the game is just trying to artificially lengthen each encounter."
 Reviewers also universally praised the online gameplay.
 Official Xbox Magazine (UK)s reviewer stated Snoopy Flying Ace "plays incredibly well on Xbox Live."
 Brett Todd of GameSpot called the online play "intense" and "frenzied."
-Like 1UP.com's Chris Pereira, however, Todd criticized the AI, stating that dogfights can occasionally become shallow.
+Like 1UP.coms Chris Pereira, however, Todd criticized the AI, stating that dogfights can occasionally become shallow.
 Todd also felt the game could have used even more focus on Peanuts characters.
 The Escapists John Funk called it "a whimsical, imaginative take on World War I that has you fighting for freedom and for fun.
 The missions get repetitive, and there are only three types of planes with different skins, but the combat itself is entertaining, the weapons are cool, the multiplayer is a ton of fun – and it's jam-packed with lovable charm."

 The game's graphics also received generally high marks.
 Game Informers Annette Gonzalez praised the environment and characters and stated "Charles M. Schulz’ characters are impressively realized in the video game space."
 The reviewer from Official Xbox Magazine (UK) called it a "great looking shooter."
-Game Revolution's Eduardo Reboucas agreed, and added the game had "undeniable charm everywhere."
+Game Revolutions Eduardo Reboucas agreed, and added the game had "undeniable charm everywhere."